Royal Town Planning Institute

 The Royal Town Planning Institute (RTPI) is the professional body representing planners in the United Kingdom and Ireland.
 It promotes and develops policy affecting planning and the built environment.
 Founded in 1914, the institute was granted a royal charter in 1959.
-In 2018 it reported that it had over 25,000 members.
+In 2025, it reported that it had over 27,000 members.

 History

 Following the Housing, Town Planning, etc. Act 1909, surveyors, civil engineers, architects, lawyers and others began working together within local government in the UK to draw up schemes for the development of land.
 The idea of town planning as a new and distinctive area of expertise began to be formed.
 In 1910, Thomas Adams was appointed as the first Town Planning Inspector at the Local Government Board, and began having meetings with practitioners.
 In November 1913, a meeting was convented of interested professionals to establish a new Institute, and Adams was elected as the group's president.
-The Town Planning Institute (TPI) was launched with an inaugural dinner in January 1914, and it was formally established on 4 September 1914 when its Articles of Association were signed.
-The first three of the Articles of Association were:
+The Town Planning Institute was launched with an inaugural dinner in January 1914, and it was formally established on 4 September 1914 when its Articles of Association were signed.